quinfer/quinnference_website/content/teaching/algorthmic trading and investment.md

 	>Financial machine learning are black-box prediction engines and offer little benefit to researching phenomenon in finance beyond traditional econometric techniques

 ### Section in the essay

 - Introduction: Set the statement in the context of modern financial research practices
 - Critical literature: Use high-quality research to illustrate the pros and cons of the statement.
 - Experimental evidence^[optional section]: You are free to use experimental evidence using simulated data and code.
 - Your conclusions: summarise and state your critical assessment of the statement using the scientific evidence that you have present in the previous sections.
 Students should use an RMarkdown report to produce an HTML or pdf essay.
-Due end of week 5 submitted electronically via TurnitinUK.
+Due end of week 5 submitted electronically via TurnitinUK. **The lecturer revise the right to orally exam students after each assessment if he suspects *foul-play*.**

 ## Computer-based practical test (70%)
 The assessment will be a mixture of computational, theoretical and inferential questions based on all the course material and readings.
 The assessment will be an open-book test, run on the Schools high-performance cloud computing server.
-Students are monitored on the Server and individual users logs are collected and checked to ensure fairness.
+Exams will be proctored using Rstudio Server user logs to ensure fairness. **The lecturer revise the right to orally exam students after each assessment if he suspects *foul-play*.**

 ## Assessment protocols and learning tips

 In both cases, it is important to learn how to read and critique academic papers.
 This is a learning process which requires practice.
-This [link](https://medium.com/ai-saturdays/how-to-read-academic-papers-without-freaking-out-3f7ef43a070f) provide an excellent guide.  **The lecturer revise the right to orally exam students after each assessment if he suspects *foul-play*.**
+This [link](https://medium.com/ai-saturdays/how-to-read-academic-papers-without-freaking-out-3f7ef43a070f) provide an excellent guide.

-# Further Reading
+## References

 Apley, Daniel W., and Jingyu Zhu.
 2020.
 "Visualizing the Effects of Predictor Variables in Black Box Supervised Learning Models."
 Journal of the RoyalStatistical Society.
 Series B, Statistical Methodology 82 (4): 1059–86.